 Reemployment After Retirement

 A person receiving disability retirement benefits who contemplates reemployment must provide KPPA with a detailed job description of the intended position, which must be completed by the employer.
-The Medical Examiners will review the position description to determine if the person may accept the new position and return to work and remain eligible to continue receipt of disability benefits.
+The medical examiners will review the position description to determine if the person may accept the new position and return to work and remain eligible to continue receipt of disability benefits.
 If a person receiving disability benefits fails to disclose to KPPA any employment after retirement, KPPA may recover benefits paid to, or on behalf of, the person during the period of employment.
 Individuals receiving disability retirement benefits are also subject to the provisions of employment after retirement discussed in the

 reemployment after retirement section.

 Prior to the normal retirement date, KPPA is required to perform periodic employment and medical reviews of members receiving disability retirement allowances.
 KPPA may conduct these reviews annually, or less frequently as determined by the Board’s medical examiner, but not less than once every five years.
-As part of the review, the member may be required to submit updated medical and employment records and a Form 8101, Employment and Medical Staff Review Certification.
+As part of the review, the member is required to submit updated medical and employment records and a Form 8101, Employment and Medical Staff Review Certification.
 Medical records should include all information regarding the bodily injury, mental illness, or disease for which the member is receiving a disability allowance since the member was approved for disability or since the last employment and medical review was conducted.